Pipes of War

 ‘Hm?
 What?
 Where are we?’ asked a dazed Suds, looking around.

 They were in a little alcove in a different part of the reservoir, both sat on chairs and tied to a large pipe that ran along the wall.
-It was better lit, and they could see there were computers dotted around the room outside, with people in dirty white lab coats and tattered suits operating them.
+It was better lit, and they could see there were computers dotted around the room outside, with people in tattered white lab coats operating them.
+Others were at desks, tinkering with little bits of metal components, or standing by a large, square, metal machine in the middle of the room, pressing buttons and taking notes.
 The people didn’t look like they were there willingly.
-In the middle of the room was a giant square machine, with a few more people gathered around working on it.
+They whimpered and shook as they typed away and worked, like slaves, only better dressed.

-‘Stretch Armstrong over there captured us and tied us up,’ Flush explained.
+‘Slender Man over there captured us and tied us up,’ Flush explained, gesturing to the giant grey monster who was pacing around.
 ‘He’s not very good at tying knots though.
 I wriggled free of mine a while ago, but I didn’t want to leave you.’

 ‘No, wait.
-Let’s see if we can get him talking first, find out what he’s up to.’
+Let’s see if we can get him talking first,’ said Suds.
+‘Might as well try and find out what he’s up to while we’re here.’

 ‘Good idea, leave this to me.
 I’ve got a way with people.’